 I focus particularly on psychiatric and neurodevelopmental diagnoses and the people who inhabit and shape these categorizations.
 My recent research explores the lived experience of Asperger's Syndrome and related autism spectrum conditions among youth and young adults in the United States.
-My upcoming book, Living on the Spectrum: Autism and Youth in Community (due out in 2020 from NYU Press), examines how individuals affected by autism spectrum conditions draw on broader discourses about biomedicine, identity and technology to make sense of this complex and contested diagnostic category.
+My most recent book, Living on the Spectrum: Autism and Youth in Community (NYU Press, 2020), examines how individuals affected by autism spectrum conditions draw on broader discourses about biomedicine, identity and technology to make sense of this complex and contested diagnostic category.
 The volume Autism in Translation: An Intercultural Conversation on Autism Spectrum Conditions (2019, Palgrave Macmillan, through the Culture, Mind and Society series of the Society for Psychological Anthropology), co-edited with Clarice Rios, examines autism in its cultural, historical, political and economic contexts.

 My current project, Social Connection through Creative Community: An Ethnographic Study of Participation in the Furry Fandom Among Youth on the Autism Spectrum, is an ethnographic study of autism and other neurodevelopmental differences within a creative subculture.
 I am also conducting in-depth, person-centered interviews with therians (those who identify as a non-human animal) and otherkin (those who identify as a fictional or mythological creature).